 The intent of this Safety Program is to provide the holder of small tenures (e.g. woodlots, community forest agreements, First Nations Woodland Licence, etc.) with the information and supporting documentation necessary to build and implement a functional safety program.
-This scenario is intended for tenure holders who utilize contractors to conduct all high-risk activities and the tenure holder and/or their employees conduct ONLY activities that are not high risk.
-Contractor selection criteria is needed to cover due diligence and the appointment of a prime contractor may be required.
+This scenario is intended for tenure holders who directly conduct all or most tenure activities.
+Contractor(s) may also be utilized for specific activities.
+Examples: tree planting, log hauling or other - Contractor selection criteria needed to cover due diligence.
+Contractor selection criteria for the appointment of a prime contractor may be required.
 This program has been designed to meet BC Forest Safety Safe Companies requirements.